 3. Are the human voices behind the publishing organization knowledgeable about what they are saying?

-In the next box, Internet Searching, we will apply this reliability process.
+In the next box that follows (Internet Searching) we will apply this reliability process.

 Evaluating information sources is a component of the larger activity of thinking critically about information.
 To assist with this bigger task, I have put together three related guides.
 While you may learn some things about the pandemic, an assassination, and the idea of two-spirit, these guides are all connected by the theme of thinking critically about information.
 Investing time and energy in critical thinking will better inform your own research practice.